-2. Better suited for a fast and reliable Internet connection: There are apps for Chrome OS that are developed to run offline.
+There are apps for Chrome OS that are developed to run offline.
 However, remember that the main selling point of this operating system is cloud computing.
-Hence, Chrome OS and Chromebooks are primarily optimized run less resource-intensive apps.
+Hence, the operating system and Chromebooks are primarily optimized run less resource-intensive apps.

 Most Chromebooks do not have large storage spaces.
 This is why most of the entertainment features of the operating system depend on online streaming services such as YouTube and Netflix for video streaming, or Spotify and Play Music for music streaming.
 Office productivity apps from Google are also web-based applications.